Linked and Sex-Linked Genes

 If the genes were on different chromosomes, the Punnett square for this cross would look like this:

 There is yet another, unrelated, special case that means something totally different, yet has a similar-sounding name (just to confuse freshman biology students?).
 This is sex-linked genes, genes located on one of the sex chromosomes (X or Y) but not the other.
 Since, typically the X chromosome is longer, it bears a lot of genes not found on the Y chromosome, thus most sex-linked genes are X-linked genes.
-One example of a sex-linked gene is fruit fly eye color.
+One example of a sex-linked gene is fruit fly eye color (one of the main genes for that — there are several genes involved).
 An X chromosome carrying a normal, dominant, red-eyed allele would be symbolized by a plain X, while the recessive, mutant, white-eyed allele would be symbolized by X' or Xw.
-A fly with genotype XX' would normally be a female with red eyes, yet be a carrier for the white-eyed allele.
+A fly with genotype XX' would normally be a female with red eyes, yet would be a carrier for the white-eyed allele.
 Because a male typically only has one X chromosome, he would normally be either XY and have normal, red eyes, or X'Y and have white eyes.
 The only way a female with two X chromosomes could have white eyes is if she would get an X' allele from both parents making her X'X' genotype.
 The cross between a female carrier and a red-eyed male would look like this:

-Notice that while there is a typical ratio of ¾ red-eyed to ¼ white-eyed, all of the white-eyed flies are males.
+Notice that while there is a “typical” ratio of ľ red-eyed to Ľ white-eyed, all of the white-eyed flies are males.

 Typically, X-linked traits show up more in males than females because typical XY males only have one X chromosome, so if they get the allele on their X chromosome, they show the trait.
 If a typical XX female is a carrier, 50% of her sons will get that X chromosome and show the trait.
 In order for an XX female to exhibit one of these X-linked traits, most of which are recessive mutations, she would have to have two copies of the allele (X'X'), which would mean that her mother would have to be a carrier and her father have the trait so she could get one allele from each of them.

 In humans, two well-known X-linked traits are hemophilia and red-green colorblindness.
-Hemophilia is the failure (lack of genetic code) to produce certain substance needed for proper blood-clotting, so a hemophiliacs blood doesnt clot, and (s)he could bleed to death from an injury that a normal person might not even notice.
+Hemophilia is the failure (lack of genetic code) to produce certain substance needed for proper blood-clotting, so a hemophiliac’s blood doesn’t clot, and (s)he could bleed to death from an injury that a normal person might not even notice.
 One of the most famous genetic cases involving hemophilia goes back to Queen Victoria.
-While both of her parents were perfectly normal, it is usually assumed that a chance mutation in either the egg or sperm that came together to make her, caused her to be a carrier for the hemophilia allele (XX') [see the yellow box, below, for an alternative hypothesis that some people have suggested].
+While both of her parents were perfectly normal, it is usually assumed that a chance mutation in either the egg or sperm that came together to make her, caused her to be a carrier for the hemophilia allele (XX') [see the box, below, for an alternative hypothesis that some people have suggested].
 When she grew up, she married Prince Albert, who was normal XY, so the Punnett square for their marriage would look like the one just drawn.
-The Punnett square would predict that ½ of their sons (¼ of their children) would be hemophiliacs and ½ of their daughters (¼ of their children) would be carriers.
+The Punnett square would predict that ˝ of their sons (Ľ of their children) would be hemophiliacs and ˝ of their daughters (Ľ of their children) would be carriers.
 Their children married other royalty, and spread the gene throughout the royal families of Europe.

 Genetics Plays a Role in History